 Case studies on scaling early years initiatives

-The first three in a series of 15 case studies on scaling early years initiatives have now been published.
+We are gradually publishing a series of 15 case studies on scaling early years initiatives.
 Conducted by researchers at Princeton’s Innovations for Successful Societies, RAND Europe and Harvard’s Kennedy School, each of the case studies will describe learnings from a scale-up partnership of the Bernard van Leer Foundation.
 The aim is to enable others to understand the processes gone through and lessons learned along the way, as well as to inform and improve decision-making in future initiatives.
 The cases can be used for teaching purposes or for self-study (and are accompanied by further teaching tools).

 The case studies currently available look at: